Nicolas-Kochhann/tasks-api/README.md

-This small api is just a tag CRUD.
+This small api is just a "task CRUD".

 Endpoints:
 GET: http://localhost/Projects/tasks-api/ and http://localhost/Projects/tasks-api/?{id};